flame-engine/flame/doc/flame/collision_detection.md

 being able to see what these rays collide with and how they reflect after hitting something.

-For all of the following methods, if there are any hitboxes that you which to ignore you can add the `ignoreHitboxes` argument which is a list of the hitboxes that you which to disregard for the call.
+For all of the following methods, if there are any hitboxes that you wish to ignore, you can add the `ignoreHitboxes` argument which is a list of the hitboxes that you wish to disregard for the call.
-This can be quite useful if you are casting rays from within a hitbox, which could be on your player or npc for example.
+This can be quite useful for example if you are casting rays from within a hitbox, which could be on your player or NPC; or if you don't want a ray to bounce off a `ScreenHitbox`.

 ### Ray casting